Bodiam Castle: Interior

 Along the east wall is a chapel, a hall, and an antechamber.
 To accommodate the chapel, the curtain wall near the northeast corner projects 9 ft further into the moat than the rest of the wall along the east side.
 Immediately south of the chapel was the main accommodation for the lord and his family.
 The buildings were two storeys high and incorporated a basement.
 The exact layout of the rooms is unclear.

 Arranged along the west curtain wall was an extra hall and a kitchen; it is not certain what these were used for, although it is probable that these were intended to provide for the household's retainers.
 The "retainers' hall" had no windows on its west side and would have been relatively dark compared to the great hall.
 Also, whereas the great hall had a large fireplace, the "retainers' hall" had none.
 The hall was adjacent to the kitchen, to which it was directly connected, with no screens passage in between.
 Above the "retainers' hall", which was confined to the ground floor, was a room with no fireplace and of unclear purpose.

 East of the main gatehouse was a two-storey building with a basement.
-The basement was probably used for storage while the above two floors provided accommodation.
+The basement was likely used for storage while the above two floors provided accommodation.
 The purpose of the buildings along the west end of the north range is uncertain.
 The sparse arrangement, with little provision for lighting, has led to suggestions that it was used as stables, however there are no drains which are usually associated with stables.
 The tower in the northwest corner of the castle had a garderobe and fireplace on each of the three above-ground floors, and there was a basement underneath.